-Joe Milton, CEO of Baker, a software platform through which dispensaries can manage customers, agrees: “Concentrates are the fastest growing category [in the industry] right now...As people become more and more familiar with the cannabis industry and less intimidated by something like a dab rig, we do see concentrates becoming the fastest growing category.”
+Joe Milton, CEO of Baker, a software platform through which dispensaries can manage customers, agrees: “Concentrates are the fastest-growing category [in the industry] right now...As people become more and more familiar with the cannabis industry and less intimidated by something like a dab rig, we do see concentrates becoming the fastest-growing category.”

-ArcView, an investment network that analyzes and tracks marijuana-related trends and investments since 2013 found that sales of traditional cannabis flowers decreased 56 percent while sales of concentrates such as cannabis oils, budder and dabs quadrupled in 2016, accounting for 22 percent of sales, or more than $80 million.
+ArcView, an investment network that analyzes and tracks marijuana-related trends and investments since 2013 found that sales of traditional cannabis flowers decreased 56 percent while sales of concentrates such as cannabis oils, budder, and dabs quadrupled in 2016, accounting for 22 percent of sales, or more than $80 million.

 Published by ArcView Market Research, In Partnership with BDS Analytics

 Specifically, in Colorado, retail sales of concentrates in the state’s recreational and medical markets surged 125% in the first quarter of 2016 and accounted for one-third of overall marijuana sales in Colorado, an increase from 24 percent in 2015, according to BDS Analytics - a cannabis business intelligence company.
-The data indicates that the growth in concentrates sales accounted for most of the increase.
+The data indicate that the growth in concentrates sales accounted for most of the increase.
 “The share of flower in dollars has dropped from 71 percent (of total sales) [in 2015] to 58 percent this year,” according to the director of analytics for BDS, Tom Jones.
 He continues, “That’s a big change, and we absolutely expect that flower will diminish to a minority share.”

 In Oregon, cannabis consumers have also been quick to adopt the use of concentrate products.
-Although Colorado indicate sales of concentrates at 19 percent over months of growth, adult-use sales of concentrates in Oregon hovered around 17 percent right away in June 2016.
-Although this shift to concentrates in Oregon could be due to repeat exposure to recreational consumers who could not previously by the products or due to a more sophisticated customer base, in the third and fourth quarter of 2016, sales of concentrates in Oregon topped out at 19 percent of total sales -- right on par with Colorado.
+Although Colorado indicates sales of concentrates at 19 percent over months of growth, adult-use sales of concentrates in Oregon hovered around 17 percent right away in June 2016.
+Although this shift to concentrates in Oregon could be due to repeated exposure to recreational consumers who could not previously by the products or due to a more sophisticated customer base, in the third and fourth quarter of 2016, sales of concentrates in Oregon topped out at 19 percent of total sales -- right on par with Colorado.
 Oregonians purchased a total of $67 million in concentrates -- the biggest subcategory of which was vape, comprising of nearly half of total concentrate sales.

 Why the Shift to Concentrates?